ohadravid/serde-reflect/README.md

+## About

-This repo contains the sources for all the code from the "A Rust API Inspired by Python, Powered by Serde" article [link](https://ohadravid.github.io/posts/).
+This repo contains the sources for the code in the "A Rust API Inspired by Python, Powered by Serde" article ([link](https://ohadravid.github.io/posts/2025-05-serde-reflect/#the-plan)).

 It shows how to use Serde's traits to turn this "raw" API: